(Photo courtesy of NetPS Plant Finder)

 One of the most beautiful of all the spruces, this is a tall, upright spire-like evergreen with dense, dark green foliage all season long, branches have a gracefully pendant habit, a great tree for adding vertical interest to the landscape skyline

-Oriental Spruce has dark green foliage which emerges light green in spring.
+Oriental Spruce is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has dark green evergreen foliage which emerges light green in spring.
 The needles remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
 The rough brown bark adds an interesting dimension to the landscape.

 Oriental Spruce is a dense evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.